-I offer bloodstain pattern analysis (BPA) for requesting agencies.
+BPA informs my criminal behavioral analysis approach, setting me apart from other analysts.
 Based on physical, mathematical and biochemical properties in accordance with the scientific method, BPA can reveal information pivotal to realistic crime scene reconstruction.
-BPA can find angles of impact and sequence bloodshed events to determine actor’s location(s), effectively ruling out impossible scenarios.
+Angles of impact can sequence bloodshed events to determine actor’s location(s), effectively ruling out impossible scenarios.

 Curious about Bloodstain Pattern Analysis?
-Please refer to my compiled questions/answers.
+Please refer to my compiled questions/answers plus my slide presentation below.

 - Motion and directionality